aryansood1232/project3/README.md

-Vulnerability Proof of Concept README
+vVulnerability Proof of Concept README

 This README describes how to run the Proof of Concept (PoC) scripts for each vulnerability discovered in the password management system.
 Each section includes setup instructions, how to run the PoC, and a brief description of the attack.

-Vulnerability 1: Command Injection via JSON Parsing Description
+Vulnerability 1: Command Injection via JSON Parsing (Old) Description

 This vulnerability leverages command injection in the parse_json_file() function.
 The JSON rule file can include malicious input in the rules field, which is directly incorporated into the system’s command execution, allowing the attacker to run arbitrary commands.